All Episodes

 It is sad.

-Um, she's Chuck Schumer's topper crew.
+I mean, she's Chuck Schumer's topper crew.

 Don't be fooled about that.

-Uh, she would vote no on Brett Kavanaugh.
+She would vote no on Brett Kavanaugh.

-She voted no on our tax cut bill, that is putting the economy into afterburner.
+She voted no on our tax cut bill that is putting the economy into afterburner.

 You know, she voted with Chuck Schumer in the Schumer shutdown, you know, choosing illegal immigrants over our troops.

-Oh man, give me a break.
+Oh, man, give me a break.

-And when she was asked about the troops going to the border, I mean, she she told Fox Business, well, they should stay hydrated.
+And when she was asked about the troops going to the border, I mean, she told Fox Business, well, they should stay hydrated.

 What I answered was, thank you for your service.